 A Dry White Season was finally released in September, 1989.
 South Africa banned it, enraged by the truths exposed of what they were actually doing to the people who opposed them.
-MGM had to continue engaging the two bodyguards to protect Euzhan throughout the promotion of the film.
-She was prohibited among other things to go home alone after 10pm.
+MGM had to continue engaging the two bodyguards to protect Euzhan Palcy throughout the promotion of the film.

-When the promotion was over, the director returned home to Paris exhaused and depressed.
+When the promotion was over, she returned home to Paris exhausted and depressed.
 The filming had been tough and she was especially haunted by the testimonies of apartheid victims.

 She remained in this state for almost two years until the writing of Siméon gave her the spark.